Web 2.0 Logo

 • Rich user experiences (which reflect the increasing trend for audio, video and interactive online content).

 A thorough reading of O'Reilly's What is Web 2.0 paper is recommended to gain a full understanding of the above.
-However, in short perhaps the most significant concept to note is the emergence of the web as the world's dominant computing platform.
+However, in short perhaps the most significant concept to note is the emergence of the web as the world's dominant computing platform (and which after all is what cloud computing is all about).
 Whereas in the Web 1.0 era, companies (such as Netscape and even Microsoft) competed to get people to download and install their software, so key Web 2.0 players (like Google) simply want users to access their services.
-Indeed, the range of new web services and SaaS applications that the mighty Google has on offer -- ranging from maps to Google Earth satellite imagery, to Google Docs, to Google Analytics, to Google Checkout, to language translation, to e-mail alerts is quite simply staggering.
+Indeed, the range of new web services and SaaS applications that the mighty Google has on offer -- ranging from maps to Google Earth satellite imagery, to Google Docs, to Google Analytics, to Google Wallet, to language translation, to e-mail alerts is quite simply staggering.

 Today users of Web 2.0 services are being invited to run software on the hardware of the Internet, not to install and run it on the hardware of their individual desktop or mobile device.
 As O'Reilly notes, "none of the trappings of the old software industry are present".
 Users access just the functionality they require when they require it, rather than purchasing and installing applications overloaded with costly functionality that most will never actually use.

 O'Reilly's second principle of "harnessing of collective intelligence" is also highly of note.
 It refers to Web 2.0 developments that enable everybody both to find and to publish content in a public space, and which through such interactive activity embed knowledge of value to others.
-One key way in which such a "wisdom of crowds" develops is via the use of collaborative tagging (also known as folksonomy) to categorise content -- and where tags are user selected keywords applied to files that then enable both the user and others to locate content of relevance to them.
+One key way in which such a "wisdom of crowds" develops is via the use of collaborative tagging (also known as folksonomy) to categorise content.
 Content shaping is also another means by which a wisdom of crowds is captured and spread.

 Of all of O'Reilly's above principles are interdependent.
 They also all point towards an evolution away from personal and organizational computing, and towards interpersonal and interorganizational computing and a future computing industry in which neither hardware or software companies have the market power they once did (and arguably just about still have).
 Web 2.0 is in this context is just another development in the ever-increasing transparency of computing as both a business and a human activity.